-For Rounds 3 (Panel 12) and 1 (Panel 13), if WLKLIM31 was coded "Yes" (1) for any family member, a subsequent series of questions was administered.
+For Rounds 3 (Panel 13) and 1 (Panel 14), if WLKLIM31 was coded "Yes" (1) for any family member, a subsequent series of questions was administered.
 The series of questions for which WLKLIM31 served as a filter is as follows:

+'''

+LFTDIF31 -

+difficulty lifting 10 pounds

+STPDIF31 -

+difficulty walking up 10 steps

+WLKDIF31 -

+difficulty walking 3 blocks

+difficulty walking a mile

+MILDIF31 -

+difficulty standing 20 minutes

+STNDIF31 -

+difficulty bending or stooping

+BENDIF31 -

+RCHDIF31 -

-difficulty lifting 10 pounds LFTDIF31 - difficulty walking up 10 steps STPDIF31 - difficulty walking 3 blocks WLKDIF31 - difficulty walking a mile MILDIF31 - STNDIF31 - difficulty standing 20 minutes difficulty bending or stooping BENDIF31 - difficulty reaching over head RCHDIF31 - FNGRDF31 - difficulty using fingers to grasp WLK3MO31 - expected to have difficulty with any of these activities for at least 3 more months whose response to WLKLIM31 was "No" (2).
+difficulty reaching over head

+FNGRDF31 - difficulty using fingers to grasp

+WLK3MO31 - expected to have difficulty with any of these activities for at least 3 more

+months

+'''

+This series of questions was asked separately for each person whose response to WLKLIM31 was coded "Yes" (1).
+The series of questions was not asked for other individual family members whose response to WLKLIM31 was "No" (2).
 In addition, this series was not asked about family members who were less than 13 years of age, regardless of their status on WLKLIM31.
 These questions were not asked about deceased family members.
 In such cases (i.e., WLKLIM31 = 2, or age < 13, or PSTATS31 = 31), each question in the series was coded as "Inapplicable" (-1).
 Finally, if responses to WLKLIM31 were "Refused" (-7), "Don't Know" (-8), "Not Ascertained" (-9), or otherwise "Inapplicable" (-1), then each question in this series was coded as "Inapplicable" (-1).